mattmorgante/laravel-vegaroo/readme.md

 Business Model:
 - The free content is the WHY: exciting and compelling graphics/information about why people should go vegan, along with a few sample recipes

+# Create a page with a form
+- Vegaroo Beta
+- 9.99/month
 - The paid content is the HOW: concise and well-organized information about the best ways to go vegan
 1. Content / How To Guides
 - must shy away from re-hashing things that are already out there